jakethomas1/ConvertToGif/README.md

 Mainly used to convert screen recorded mobile videos (.mov to .gif), but may have other applications.

-Note: Windows "Photos" software can be used to convert from .mov to .mp4.
+Note that Windows "Photos" software can be used to convert from .mov to .mp4.

 <pre>
 <h3> Instructions: </h3>